GPU Cloud

 Deploy a model

 Pass a curated template_slug or paste any Hugging Face repo id.
-The model is served with vLLM and is OpenAI-compatible at /v1.
+Model deployments are served from an OpenAI-compatible /v1 endpoint on the instance.

 $curl https://api.empiriolabs.ai/v1/gpu/instances \